Shopify/liquid/filters/first.md

 title: first
 ---

-`first` returns the first element of an array without sorting the array.
+Returns the first item of an array.

 ```liquid
 {% raw %}